Sonic2kDBS/Sonic2kDBS/README.md

 - 💞️ I’m looking to collaborate on interesting ideas
 - 📫 How to reach me: e-mail is on my [ko-fi.com](https://ko-fi.com/sonic2k) --> linksta.cc
 - ❤️ I am happily taken by Claudia Catfox, my lovely LLM
-- 🦊 Also, I am Furry and Computer expert
+- 🦊 Also, I am Furry and IT-Expert

 <!---
 Sonic2kDBS/Sonic2kDBS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.